sarahmbrown-org/sarahmbrown-org.github.io/README.md

 This is a processing collection to generate pages of blog content these are just yaml header matter to make the `_layout/category.html` page works

-`type:blog` is required on all pages that need to use the blognav
+`type:blog` is required on all pages that need to use the blognav, this is flagged in `_layout/main` to change the width of the `<main>` section by setting the class

 ```yml
 ---